 Sony has earned a reputation of being a very reliable brand with some of the best media products.
 Their X800H 75-inch TV is our experts’ recommendation for a home theater setup.

 Surround Sound Speakers

-Not only are the visuals important in your home theater, but without impressive sound, your theater experience will fall flat.
-High end speakers can cost upwards of a few thousand dollars, but you don’t necessarily need the best quality to enjoy the audio.
+Not only are the visuals important in your home theater surround speakers, but without an impressive sound systems, your theater experience will fall flat.
+High-end speakers such as Dolby Atmos can cost upwards of a few thousand dollars, but you don’t necessarily need the best quality to enjoy the audio.

-A 5.1 system is the entry point for true surround sound.
+A 5.1 surround sound system is the entry point for a true sound system.
+For small rooms, we would recommend a 5.1 surround system.
 However, if you’re going for a full home theater anyway, our experts advise going for 7.1, depending on the size of your room.
-The price range difference between a 5.1 and a 7.1 system is not too staggering and a full system is better if you want the best audio experience you can get.
+The price or cost difference between a 5.1 and a 7.1 system is not too staggering and a full system is better if you want the best movie and music experience you can get.

-Some suggestions to help get you started is the JBL Bar 5.1 that is very worth the price you pay.
+Some suggestions to help get you started is the JBL Bar 5.1 that is very worth the price you pay around 200.
 It can transform instantly into a 5.1 system with detachable satellite speakers.

 For a full-out 7.1 system, our team’s recommendation is the Klipsch 7.1 RP-280.
 The price is a bit steep but for the technology you are getting, which includes their proprietary Tractrix Horn Technology, the cost is worth it.

 If you go for a passive home theater speaker system, then you need Dolby Atmos surround sound in your setup.
 Its job is to send and receive audio and visuals from multiple sources including your speakers and other components.
 It also processes the audio and visual formats including Dolby, DTS, 4K, and 8K resolution.